"A picture is worth a thousand words, so a video is your personal library!"

 A:

-We use digital cameras, currently Canon GL-2s, that record at nearly 500 VLR and have three CCD's (often called chips), which are integral to the high resolution capture of images and translates them to electronic signals.
+We use Canon digital cameras that record at nearly 500 VLR and have three CCD's (often called chips), which are integral to the high resolution capture of images and translates them to electronic signals.
 These cameras are good at capturing in low light situations, normally avoiding the need for additional lighting, especially the bright lights that were commonly used in years past.
-This allows us to being less obtrusive.
+This allows us to be less obtrusive than videographers in the past.
 We use professional wireless microphones to ensure we have crisp, clear audio for vows, toasts and other important moments.

-Editing is performed on a high-end computer that allows the digital signals from the tape to remain digital all the way from the shooting to the finished DVD.
+Editing is performed on any of our several high-end computers that allow the digital signals from the tape to remain digital all the way from the recording to the finished DVD.
 (VHS tapes are an option, if requested, and will be created from a digital master.)
 Our DVD's will have the "label" printed directly on the face of the disc, unlike the other guys that apply paper labels that tend to come loose.
+Additionally, these DVDs are water-resistant, scratch-resistant, and have a glossy finish.
 Our cases are designed using high-resolution artwork and printed on heavy-duty brochure paper for the best appearance.

 Our Equipment page contains a complete list of what we use.